streamdata-gallery-organizations/paypal/_listings/paypal/openapi.md

   /AdaptivePayments/Pay:
     post:
       summary: Pay
-      description: "Use the Pay API operation to transfer funds from a sender\u2019s PayPal account to one or more receivers\u2019 PayPal accounts.
-You can use the Pay API operation to make simple payments, chained payments, or parallel payments; these payments can be explicitly approved, preapproved, or implicitly approved."
+      description: Use the Pay API operation to transfer funds from a sender???s PayPal account to one or more receivers???
+PayPal accounts.
+You can use the Pay API operation to make simple payments, chained payments, or parallel payments;
+        these payments can be explicitly approved, preapproved, or implicitly approved.
       operationId: AdaptivePayments.Pay.post
       x-api-path-slug: adaptivepaymentspay-post
       responses: